 Your Camper’s Health

-Communicable diseases and exposure to them is a concern to us in camping.
+General childhood communicable diseases have always been a concern to us in camping.
+Illnesses such as chickenpox, conjunctivitis, strep throat, and others occur.
 We must follow the Virginia Department of Health’s Communicable Disease Reference Chart For School Personnel, in determining communicable exclusion.
-If your camper, or any member of your household, is exposed to or contracts a communicable disease during the season you are required to notify us within 24 hours.
+If your camper, or ANY member of your household, is exposed to or contracts any communicable disease during the season you are required to notify us IMMEDIATELY.
 This communication will allow us to notify the applicable families that may also be affected.
 Your family will have anonymity.

 Except under unusual circumstances medication should not be sent to camp.
-If medication is to be administered at camp or if an Asthma Inhaler must be kept at camp for emergency purposes, please follow these guidelines:
+If medication is to be administered at camp or held at camp for emergency purposes (ie. Epi Pens, inhalers, Benadryl), please follow these guidelines:

-Prescription and nonprescription medication shall be given only with written authorization from the parent.
-Medications to be administered for more than three days in a row must be accompanied with a written authorization from the child’s physician and parent.
-Written authorization must include child’s name, medication name, the dosage amount, the time(s) to be given, authorization names, signatures, and date of authorization.
+Prescription and nonprescription medication shall be given only with a completed written authorization form.
 All medications must be in their ORIGINAL CONTAINER with the current prescription label or direction label attached.
-Medication must be labeled with the child’s name, medication name, the dosage amount and the time or times to be given.
+Medication must be labeled with the child’s name.
 No loose or unpackaged meds will be given.